med-material/RES-Q-Dashboard/README.md

-#title Dashboard-exploration -

-The dashboard presents a large number of stroke quality care data for clincians spread across several pages (horizontal top bar navigation)
+The dashboard's goal is to present a quick overview over a large number of stroke quality care data for clincians spread across several pages (horizontal top bar navigation)
 This includes numeric and categorical parameters.
 ![QI Real Data](Images/Update_29_06.png)